CS-UCR/final-project-smsu/README.md

 Exploratory data analysis has been done on this dataset, to see the distribution of important variables, as well as show the correlation between those variables and having a stroke.

+Since this is medical data, the data has been cleaned up and there aren't many identifying factors with which you could identify an individual.
+As a reult, this dataset did not really need a large amount of added noise to improve privacy for the people involved in the creation of the dataset

 Additionally, we ran the dataset through a KNN algorithm, in order to predict the chance of a given individual having a stroke when looking at certain risk factors.
 Along with this, we also analyzed the bias in both our dataset and our model.

 Our project is actually a hybrid of the two options that we were given.
 This means that we did the knn, and did bias analysis on that.